vsolina/mipyshell/README.md

 You can pass arguments to invoked commands, but there is a non-standard way of declaring __main__ functionality within a python script because of some MicroPython limitations.
 To be explained further

 Standard commands integrated in sh.py:
-- ls, pwd, cd, cp, mv, mkdir, rmdir - Filesystem commands
+- ls, pwd, cd, cp, mv, mkdir, rmdir, touch - Filesystem commands
 - cat - Print or write contents of a file
 - reboot, restart, reset - Hard reset
 - ps - List running threads